lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 Adding HTMX to your project is a matter of seconds.
 Simply create a `templates` folder in your project root and create a `base.html.twig` file there.
-Now add the script tag to the header of this file to load HTMX from the unpkg CDN:
+Now add the script tag to the header of this file to load HTMX from the unpkg
+{{< abbr "CDN" "Content Delivery Network" >}}:

 ```html
 <!DOCTYPE html>